cthoyt/cthoyt/README.md

 - 🌶️ [PyBEL](https://github.com/pybel): the computational ecosystem for compiling, querying, and analyzing knowledge graphs encoded in BEL
 - 🤖 [PyKEEN](https://github.com/pykeen): knowledge graph embedding models for humans

+⚖️ My Core Scientific Values ⚖️

+- ♻️ Reproducibility: code is part of the scientific process.
+It should be documented and re-usable by anyone.
+- 🔓 Openness: science is best when people can build on each others' work.
+Sharing data, code, and ideas has benefitted everyone, and is also the responsiblity of a scientist to pay forward.
+- 🎯 Thoroughness: quality is dependent on taking great care throughout all steps

 📫 My Interblag 📫

 Besides my email, blog, and Twitter (on the left), I'm also in the internet in the following places: